meilisearch/documentation/resources/faq.md

 ## I have uploaded my documents, but I get no result when I search in my index.

-Your documents upload probably failed.
-To understand what happened, please check this [answer](/create/faq.md#i-did-a-call-to-an-api-route-and-i-only-got-an-updateid-as-a-response-what-does-it-mean).
+Your document upload probably failed.
+To understand what happened, please check this [answer](#i-did-a-call-to-an-api-route-and-i-only-got-an-updateid-as-a-response-what-does-it-mean).

 ## Is killing a MeiliSearch process safe?